peterleimbach/peterleimbach.github.io/docs/setup-mkdocs-environment.md

 mkdocs are the library needed in the basic installation.

-!!! note

 If you know that you want to use the nice material theme you better directly install the mkdocs-material library.
 It will automatically install mkdocs as requirement.

 It's the same command but with ```mkdocs-material``` as library name.

 ``` sh
 $ pip install mkdocs